bilaalrashid/HealthKitPoison/README.md

 The app generates spoof step count and heart rate data.
 It uses a series of personas describing different levels of activity throughout the day, with various different activity personas for weekdays, weekends and anomalous/illness days.
 No two generated days will be alike.

+Note: This is a quick proof-of-concept.
+This is not an example of what production-ready code should look like.

 ## Mitigations

 Two main (but ineffective) options exist to detect inauthentic data: